dswalker/xerxes/README.md

 Don't forget to restart Apache after that.

-## 2. Download and install Xerxes
+### 2. Download and install Xerxes

 The simplest way to do this is to use Git.
 First create a project directory.
 You'll want to create this *outside* of the Apache DocumentRoot, otherwise you'll be exposing sensitive files over the web!
-Once you've created the fodler, move into it:
+Once you've created the folder, move into it:

 ```
 cd my/project/dir